opendatacube/datacube-conference-2020/odc_accessibility/readme.md

 - Add timeouts to interactive tools to allow testing with no user input - [github](https://github.com/opendatacube/odc-tools/issues/31)
 - Integrate new functionality into a selection of existing notebooks
 - Interactive training data selector within notebook - Gabrielle
+- Seperate map creation from existing functions.
+- Polygon creation on the map